MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 Post.by_admin.or(Post.joins(:comments))
 ```

-It can work, when both side use the same joins and only have different conditions .
+It can work, when both side use the same joins and only have different conditions.

 Since the `#where_assoc_*` methods only add a single `#where`, they are compatible with `#or` and other similar tools.